dlt-hub/dlt/docs/website/docs/user-guides/analytics-engineer.md

 ### Using dbt packages with dlt pipelines

-`dlt` automatically structures unstructured data by default.
-This means that typically the loaded data structure is a cleaned, typed, and normalized version of the initial unstructured data.
+By default`dlt` automatically structures unstructured data.
+This means that the loaded data structure is a cleaned, typed, and normalized version of the initial unstructured data.

-As a result, this data usually needs to be rearranged to get it to a structure that analysts and other business users can use to answer questions.
-For example, you will often want to consolidate this data into tables and entities that represent the business process makes it easier for downstream consumers.
+Since the loaded data is just a reflexion of the input raw structure, this data usually needs to be rearranged to get it to a structure that analysts and other business users can use to answer questions.
+For example, you will often want to consolidate this data into table that represent the business processes and entities involved, to make it easier for downstream consumers.

-To make this easier, `dlt` supports a dbt runner that allows you to create a virtual environment, install dbt on it, pass it credentials, and run a dbt package from a local or online location.
+To enable analysts to easily run dbt packages, `dlt` supports a dbt runner that allows you to create a virtual environment, install dbt on it, pass it credentials, and run a dbt package from a local or online location.
 You can read more about this [here](../dlt-ecosystem/transformations/transforming-the-data).

 ### Contributing dbt packages